Raynes/irclj/README.md

 Check the version number in project.clj, and then add irclj as a dependency in your project's project.clj, assuming you use Leiningen.

+## Getting Help

+We have an IRC channel over on freenode.
+It's #irclj.
+If you have any questions, drop in and we'll answer 'em for ya.

 ## License

 Licensed under the same thing Clojure is licensed under.
 The EPL, of which you can find a copy of here: http://www.eclipse.org/legal/epl-v10.html and at the root of this directory.